nschopp/Optoelectronic-Processes-in-Organic-Solar-Cells-Under-Short-Circuit-Conditions/README.md

 Calculation of the extraction probability η(x) for each thickness L of interest, then averaging η(x) to get extraction efficiency η ̅  for each L.
 Simulation of the Jsc,ideal for each L (no losses) with TMM under 1 sun AM 1.5 or the spectrum of your interest. (blue curve) Product of Pg, η(L) and simulated Jsc,ideal give predicted Jsc. (red curve)

-The combined software can be accessed publicly and used under the GNU license agreement after the date of publication of this work.
-It can be found together with the optical constants provided in the manuscript under https://github.com/nschopp/Optoelectronic-Processes-in-Organic-Solar-Cells-Under-Short-Circuit-Conditions.